Locking up climate protesters for throwing soup is the mark of broken justice system

 The understanding he argued for looked like this: “The protesters behave with a sense of proportion and do not cause excessive damage or inconvenience … The police and prosecutors, on the other hand, behave with restraint and the magistrates impose sentences which take the conscientious motives of the protesters into account.”

-No-one could seriously argue that Phoebe Plummer and Anna Holland caused “excessive damage or inconvenience” by throwing a bit of soup (though Judge Hehir had a go).
-No-one could seriously contest that these were acts of conscience on perhaps the gravest issue of our age.
+No one could seriously argue that Phoebe Plummer and Anna Holland caused “excessive damage or inconvenience” by throwing a bit of soup (though Hehir had a go).
+No one could seriously contest that these were acts of conscience on perhaps the gravest issue of our age.

 Maybe he can join a few dots.

-As for Judge Hehir, his twitter account is, perhaps understandably, a private one.
+As for Hehir, his Twitter account is, perhaps understandably, a private one.
 His profile picture is that of Lionel Hutz, the sleazy and incompetent lawyer often hired by the Simpsons.
 This suggests a sense of humour.

 Hutz’s most famous quote is: “I move for a bad court thingy.”
 It feels apt.